Gaming12846/TrollPlus/README.md

 ## Notes

-- Always create a new configuration when updating!
+- Always create or update your configuration when you update the plugin
 - The plugin collects anonymous statistics if you do not deactivate them.
 To see the statistics, visit [bStats](https://bstats.org/plugin/bukkit/TrollPlus).